Folkestone

-Folkestone (/ˈfəʊkstən/ FOHK-stən) is a port town on the English Channel, in Kent, south-east England.
+Folkestone (/ˈfəʊkstən/ FOHK-stən) is a coastal town on the English Channel, in Kent, south-east England.
 The town lies on the southern edge of the North Downs at a valley between two cliffs.
-It was an important harbour and shipping port for most of the 19th and 20th centuries.
+It was an important harbour, shipping port, and fashionable coastal resort for most of the 19th and mid-20th centuries.

-There has been a settlement in this location since the Mesolithic era.
+This location has had a settlement since the Mesolithic era.
 A nunnery was founded by Eanswith, granddaughter of Æthelberht of Kent in the 7th century, who is still commemorated as part of the town's culture.
-During the 13th century it subsequently developed into a seaport and the harbour developed during the early 19th century to provide defence against a French invasion.
+During the 13th century, it developed into a seaport, and the harbour developed during the early 19th century to defend against a French invasion.
 Folkestone expanded further west after the arrival of the railway in 1843 as an elegant coastal resort, thanks to the investment of the Earl of Radnor under the urban plan of Decimus Burton.

-In its heyday - during the Edwardian era - Folkestone was considered the most fashionable resort of the time, visited by royalties - amongst them Queen Victoria and Edward VII and other members of the English aristocracy.
-The architecture of the town, especially in the West End part of the town is a testimony of this period with many impressive buildings, townhouses, villas, private squares and large hotels built to accommodate the gentry.
+In its Edwardian-era heyday, Folkestone was considered the most fashionable resort of the time, visited by royalty — amongst them Queen Victoria and Edward VII and other members of the English aristocracy.
+The town's architecture, especially in the West End part, is a testimony of this period, with many impressive buildings, townhouses, villas, private squares, and large hotels built to accommodate the gentry.
 After two world wars and the boom of the overseas holiday package, the town quickly declined.
 The harbour's trade diminished following the opening of the nearby Channel Tunnel and the ending of ferry services from Folkestone, but it still remains in active use.

 Toponymy

 Although Kent was the first part of the British mainland to be conquered and settled by the invading Angles, Saxons and Jutes from the middle of the 5th century AD, after the departure of the Romans, the name Folcanstan did not appear until the late 7th century.
 There is general agreement that this means Folca's stone, the stone possibly marking the meeting place of the local hundred.
-It was not until the mid 19th century that the spelling of "Folkestone" was fixed as such, with the Earl of Radnor requesting that the town's name be standardised (although this tendency towards standardisation in the 19th century is true of English place names generally).
-Folkestone is often misspelt, variants including Folkston, Folkstone & Folkeston.
+It was not until the mid-19th century that the spelling of "Folkestone" was fixed as such, with the Earl of Radnor requesting that the town's name be standardised (although this tendency towards standardisation in the 19th century is true of English place names generally).
+Folkestone is often misspelt with variants including Folkston, Folkstone & Folkeston.